alphagov/publishing-api/doc/api.md

 ### Query string parameters
 - `link_type` *(required)*
-  - The type of link between the documents
+  - The type of link between the documents.
 - `fields[]` *(optional)*
   - Accepts an array of: "analytics_identifier", "api_url", "base_path", "content_id", "description", "document_type", "locale", "public_updated_at", "schema_name", "title", "web_urls"
   - Determines which fields will be returned in the response.